The model theory of Commutative Near Vector Spaces: Model theory of near-vector spaces

-We wish to study $F$-groups and near vector spaces from a model theoretic perspective.
+We wish to study $F$-groups and near-vector spaces from a model theoretic perspective.
 We start with some basic notation and results.
-We then show that there is no first order theory whose models are precisely the near vector spaces.
-To show this we find an ultra-power of a near vector space which is not a near-vector space.
-We then go on to show that all models of the theory of a near vector space with finitely many blocks are near vector spaces with the same block type.
+We then show that there is no first-order theory whose models are precisely the near-vector spaces.
+We then go on to show that all models of the theory of a near-vector space with finitely many blocks are near-vector spaces with the same block type.
 We show that this complete theory has quantifier elimination and is totally transcendental, of Morley rank the number of blocks.

 For ease of understanding we have assumed $F$ to be commutative throughout, although we suspect some of the work would carry through to the non-commutative case.